Luke Steele LLB (Hons), LLM is reading towards a PhD in regulatory reform of the British uplands.

-Having worked with some of the UK’s leading animal protection organisations, Luke has built up a wealth of experience in both professional and grassroots environmental advocacy.
-He has been behind a number of key corporate and government policy moves, including unlocking over 5,000 hectares of moorland from grouse shooting for conservation of wildlife and habitats, and the introduction of mandatory CCTV in English slaughterhouses, having won the support of the Secretary of State for Environment, Food & Rural Affairs.
+Having worked with some of the UK’s leading animal welfare organisations, Luke has built up a wealth of knowledge in professional and grassroots environmental advocacy.
+He has been behind a number of landmark corporate and public policy moves, including unlocking over 5,000 hectares of moorland from grouse shooting for the conservation of wildlife and habitats, and the introduction of mandatory CCTV in English abattoirs, having won the support of the Secretary of State for Environment, Food & Rural Affairs.

-Luke regularly offers research, commentary and analysis on upland conservation and game shooting in the national and regional media including the Times, the Guardian, Yorkshire Post and BBC News.
+Luke regularly offers research, commentary and analysis on upland conservation in the national and regional media including The Times, The Guardian, Yorkshire Post and BBC News.